I’m Claire. A 28-year-old wife, stay-at-home-mother of two, and perpetual student and researcher.

 A few years ago I started a personal blog (www.lifewithopenarms.com) as a creative outlet, and found myself so thoroughly enjoying it, I started to wonder if I could make something more of it.
 And so, the food section of my blog slowly morphed in my mind into a proper ‘grown-up’ website, and I started to research and plan vociferously in the background, trying to decide exactly what I wanted to write about, at least in a more specific way than simply: “FOOD”.

 Around the same time, I was being asked a lot of questions about our decision to raise our children “sugar-free” (more accurately “low-sugar”, but it is very low!), and I was being asked for advice quite a bit (and causing even more glazed eyes!).
 At least, when I wasn’t being told I was crazy and that it could “never work for me”.
-As more and more people witnessed my daughter doing hilariously wonderful things like choosing blueberries over cupcakes, I started winning them over with this choice of lifestyle (or rather, my daughter did!), and it became apparent that a website about this way of life might be a good idea.
+As more and more people witnessed my daughter doing hilariously wonderful things like choosing blueberries over cupcakes, I started winning them over with this choice of lifestyle (or rather, my children did!), and it became apparent that a website about this way of life might be a good idea.

 So here we are!